h4ckyou/h4ckyou.github.io/_posts/2026-06-24-ecowas26-recap.md

 ### Sunday, June 7: Arrival in Accra

 Our flight to Accra was on *Sunday, June 7*.
-Before that, I had travelled back home to *Lagos, Nigeria* since I was at school, on *June 5*.
+Before that, I had travelled back home to *Lagos, Nigeria* since I was at school, on *Friday, June 5*.

 At the airport, I met up with my teammates, *securedviki* and *proflamyt*.